 Located in Antarctica the coldest place on Earth, Scott's Hut was designed to house the first explorers on the continent.
-Built in the UK in 1918 it was brought down via ship with the orginal expedition team.
+Built in the UK in 1918, it was brought down via ship with the Scott's original expedition team.

-In terms of ensuring the long term survial of the building Chesire Architects felt that the waterproofing was a critical part of the restoration of the hut.
-Requiring a product and detailing which mimicked the original roofing material, Nuraply 3PM was chosen for the situation.
+In terms of ensuring the long term survival of the building, Chesire Architects felt that the waterproofing was a critical part of the restoration of the hut.
+Requiring a product and detailing which mimicked the original roofing material, Nuraply 3PM was chosen for the job.